IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 ![](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/images/conf-mon.png)

-click on `Drift` under Evaluations tab and upload the Drift model tar.gz file (which was downloaded in previous step) by clicking on the pencil icon next to Drift model - click next and upload the file.
+click on `Drift` under Evaluations tab and upload the Drift model tar.gz file (which was downloaded in previous step) by clicking on the pencil icon next to Drift model - click next and upload the file (tar.gz) created in step number 7.
 You can also set `Drift thresholds` & `Sample size` as per your requirement.

 ![](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/images/upload-dd-model.png)